 Pathways for benzene exit from the buried binding cavity of T4L L99A mutant and the associated protein conformational changes were characterized here with the WE simulation method.
-For the first time, four separate ligand unbinding processes were observed in a single study.
-The four pathways found here are also in agreement with ligand transit routes observed in previous holo T4L simulations (53, 61, 62).
-Conformational transitions in several side chains, most notably Y88, I78 and F114, as well as displacements in helices C, D, F, H and J are involved in benzene unbinding.
+For the first time to our knowledge, four separate ligand unbinding processes from T4L were observed in a single study.
+The four pathways found here are also in agreement with ligand transit routes observed in previous holo T4L simulations (53,61,62).
+Conformational transitions in several side chains, most notably Y88, I78, and F114, as well as displacements in helices C, D, F, H, and J, are involved in benzene unbinding.
 Our study also provided preliminary estimates of the dissociation rates for the different pathways, although further sampling is required to narrow statistical uncertainties.

-The present study used the WE method in two stages: an exploratory or discovery mode using naive progress coordinates to find possible pathways, followed by a production stage with more focused sampling.
-Combining the WE method with a RMSD progress coordinate and high temperature MD simulations appears as a plausible approach to find multiple (un)binding pathways for small molecules.
+This study used the WE method in two stages: an exploratory or discovery mode using naive progress coordinates to find possible pathways, followed by a production stage with more focused sampling.
+Combining the WE method with an RMSD progress coordinate and high temperature MD simulations appears to be a plausible approach to find multiple (un)binding pathways for small molecules.
 Production simulations using Voronoi bins may then be obtained to better characterize the dissociation rates and the conformational transitions involved in ligand transit.

 The four protein pathways found for benzene exit may also be used for larger binders such as meta-xylene and N-butylbenzene (49).
-Similarly, it is also worth investigating if hydrophobic molecules such as 1,3,5-trimethylbenzene, that still could fit inside the binding cavity, experimentally do not bind T4L L99A mutant (49) due to a very slow entry kinetics (57).
-Such bulkier molecules may require wider protein tunnels to access the binding cavity, which WE could help to rule out if extremely low rates were found.
+Similarly, it is also worth investigating if hydrophobic molecules such as 1,3,5-trimethylbenzene, which could still fit inside the binding cavity, experimentally do not bind T4L L99A mutant (49) because of a very slow entry kinetics (57).
+Such bulkier molecules may require wider protein tunnels to access the binding cavity, which WE simulation could help to rule out if extremely low rates were found.